 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-Most of the exploratory and resource drilling at Lady Ada is on at least a 50m north x 25m east drill pattern spacing, with 25m sections northings more common in the area adjacent to the southeast of the Blue Haze pit (where grade control drill coverage was generally on 10-15m north spacing).
+Most drilling at Lady Magdalene is on 50m north x 25m east, with spacing between fences reducing to 100m further towards the north and south.
 The data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the mineral resource estimation procedure and the classification applied.
 Sample compositing was applied in the past; however, any anomalous intercepts were then resampled as 1m intervals.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 The orientation of sampling has mostly achieved unbiased sampling of controlling structures.
 The relationship between the drilling orientation and the orientation of key mineralised structures is not considered to have introduced a sampling bias.
 Sample security The measures taken to ensure sample security.
-No information on sample security is available Audits or reviews • The results of any audits or reviews of sampling techniques and data No audits of any of the data are known
+No information on sample security is available Audits or reviews The results of any audits or reviews of sampling techniques and data No audits of any of the data are known